mozilla/socialapi-dev/docs/socialAPI.md

 > String, required.
 URL to the logged in users profile page.
 This will be opened in a normal browser tab when the username is clicked on.

-### `social.ambient-notification-update`
+### `social.ambient-notification`

 Sent by the worker, to update or create an ambient notification icon.
 One is sent for each icon.
-A user must be logged in to show status icons, and you must call `social.ambient-notification-area` prior to calling `social.ambient-notification-update` to set status icons.
+A user must be logged in to show status icons, and you must call `social.user-profile` prior to calling `social.ambient-notification` to set status icons.

 *Argument:*
 **name**